hypre-space/hypredrive/interfaces/python/README.md

 The `HYPREDRV_DIR` form points scikit-build-core at the build directory where `HYPREDRVConfig.cmake` is generated; no install step needed.

+Python source distributions are intended for downstream packagers and developer environments where `HYPREDRV` and `HYPRE` are discoverable by CMake.
+They are not self-contained PyPI-style source packages for systems without the C library stack.

 ### Optional MPI integration

 `mpi4py` is an optional dependency.
 Install it to drive distributed